Everything you always wanted to know about WIKIDATA in nine workshops

 The workshops will be held in English on every third Thursday and in French on every second Wednesday of the month from July 2020 to March 2021.

-The workshops will be led by software developer and Wikidata expert Antoine Beaubien.
+The Wikidata theory workshops are led by Antoine Beaubien, computer developer and Wikidata expert.

 Antoine has been programming computers since 1985 and building websites since 1995.
 In 2017 & 2018, he served as director of Wikimedia Canada in charge of information technology, volunteer management and project management.
 He was awarded a certificate in cyber security from the École Polytechnique de Montréal in 2020.